ShotaIMO/investigation-of-Previous-ReferenceState/README.md

 **Reference State are not included in Transfer and Settle Flow.**

-**※To come to the point, this code will be error because previous Reference state cannnot includ in transaction.**
+**※To come to the point, this code will be error because previous Reference state cannnot include in transaction.**

 ## Newly added files
 ### Put under "contracts\src\main\java\net\corda\training\states"